Citadel-DAO/citadel-docs/partnership/abracadabra.money/borrow.md

 ## How to Borrow MIM

-If you have [staked OHM on Olympus](../../using-the-website/staking.md), you can borrow MIM against your sOHM.
+If you have [staked CTDL on Citadel](../../using-the-website/staking.md), you can borrow MIM against your sCTDL.

 1. Connect your wallet and go to [Abracadabra.money Pool 10](https://abracadabra.money/pool/10).

-2. Under the "WRAP" menu, wrap the amount of sOHM against which you want to borrow to wsOHM.
+2. Under the "WRAP" menu, wrap the amount of sCTDL against which you want to borrow to wsCTDL.

 ![](../../.gitbook/assets/screen-shot-2021-08-29-at-4.10.42-pm%20%281%29.png)

 3. Go to the "BORROW" menu.
-Type the amount of wsOHM that you want to use as collateral and type the amount of MIM you want to borrow.
+Type the amount of wsCTDL that you want to use as collateral and type the amount of MIM you want to borrow.

 4. Click "ADD COLLATERAL AND BORROW" and sign the transaction.
 When the transaction is processed successfully, the borrowed MIM amount will appear in your wallet.